 the lower, invisible interval is just a single line at HEIGHT.

-Visualizing the data definition in this manner helps with the design of functions in many ways.
+Visualizing the data definition in this manner helps with the design of functions in two ways.
 First, it immediately suggests how to pick examples.
-Clearly we want the function to work inside of all the intervals and we want the function to work properly at the ends of each interval.
-Second, the image as well as the data definition tell us that we need to formulate a condition that determines whether or not some "point" is within one of the intervals.
+Clearly we want the function to work inside of all the intervals, and we want the function to work properly at the ends of each interval.
+Second, the image tells us that we need to formulate a condition that determines whether or not some “point” is within one of the intervals.

 Putting the two together also raises a question, namely, how exactly the function deals with the end points.
 In the context of our example, two points on the number line belong to two intervals: CLOSE belongs to both the upper interval and the middle one, while HEIGHT seems to fall into both the middle one and the lowest one.
 Such overlaps usually cause problems for programs, and they ought to be avoided.